-Chemical Engineering at Murray Edwards College
+Chemical Engineering and Biotechnology at Murray Edwards College

 At Murray Edwards, we aim to admit one or two undergraduates a year for Chemical Engineering and Biotechnology.
 Students are taught alongside the Natural Sciences cohort in their first year for Chemistry and Mathematics.
 The Department builds connections between students at different Colleges so those who may be the only one at their College are not disadvantaged in any way.

 A Level: A*A*A with A* in Chemistry and Mathematics or Further Mathematics (if offered)

 IB: 42, 776 with 7 in IB Higher Level Chemistry and IB Higher Level Mathematics

 A Level: A Level Chemistry and A Level Mathematics

 IB: IB Higher Level Chemistry and IB Higher Level Mathematics

 All applicants for Chemical Engineering are required to take a written assessment (the Natural Sciences Admissions Assessment), for which they must be registered in advance.